-This plan is called the Parramatta City Centre Local Infrastructure Contributions Plan 2022 (Amendment No 1).
-It commenced on 30 June 2023.
+This plan is called the Parramatta City Centre Local Infrastructure Contributions Plan 2022 (Amendment No 12).
+It commenced on 30 June 2023 (insert new date).
 This plan enables Council to collect contributions from development towards infrastructure needed by the people that will live and work in the development.